Back

 Event Dashboard

-• Event status header — event name, type, date, venue, and guest count with a progress bar showing 65% completion
+• Event status header — name, date, venue, guest count, and a 65% progress bar

-• Top suppliers — featured vendors with ratings, pricing, and one-tap "Get Quote" to reduce supplier search friction
+• Top suppliers — ratings, pricing, and one-tap "Get Quote"

 MyPlanner event dashboard with budget overview and recommended suppliers